This information is provided by Eco Fresh Oven Cleaning to our customers in the North Devon and Torridge areas of England.

 Your oven is not rust proof so look after it.

-Ovens are designed to be used on a regularly and cleaned on a weekly basis, if you follow the manufacturers instructions.
+If you follow the manufacturers instructions, then ovens are designed to be used regularly and cleaned on a weekly basis.
 This should mean the oven is kept clean and dry so no corrosion should occur.
 However if you have an empty rental property, are leaving your house unused or have an oven in storage then you might have a problem.
 The easiest solution is to leave your oven professionally cleaned with either the door open or a moisture catcher in place.

 We have listed below a few of the common problems with cleaning a rusty oven and how to avoid them.